dotnet/tye/docs/recipes/dapr.md

 When using `tye run` in this way, Dapr discover components like redis for state storage and pubsub from the `components` directory next to the solution.

 > :warning: You may encounter a port conflict for redis if you have already used `dapr --init` locally to start redis.
-This will likely be visible as a high never of restarts for the redis service in the dashboard.
+This will likely be visible as a high number of restarts for the redis service in the dashboard.
 You can either use `dapr` to manage redis or `tye`, but not both.
 To work around this remove the `redis` service from `tye.yaml`.

 ---